 Spousal support is the money paid to you or your former spouse, as agreed upon in your divorce or separation arrangement.
 If you pay spousal support, you can deduct it on your tax return.
 If you receive spousal support, you have to report it as income on your tax return.
 For the payments to be qualified as spousal support, the support amount must be written out in your separation or support agreement, a stipulation of settlement in your pending divorce again, or a court order or judgment.
 For example, if you are court ordered to pay your spouse’s medical expenses, rent, and utilities, these payments can be treated as received by your spouse and then paid to a third party, and so deemed “support.”
 If your spouse is ordered to pay premiums on a life insurance policy (insuring his or her life), to the extent that you own the policy, those premiums can be deemed taxable to you.
 Or, if you are ordered to pay expenses on a jointly owned home, even some of those payments may be deemed spousal support and if other characteristics of support are present, half of the total payments can be deductible by you and taxable to your spouse.
 However, you may claim only one-half of the interest paid as an itemized deduction.

 Money received for child support is not considered spousal support.
 Child support is not deductible for the person who pays it, nor is taxable for the person who receives it.

-If you have any questions or would like to hire an attorney for your divorce, contact the Law Offices of Nancy J. Bickford in Del Mar, Carmel Valley, North County and San Diego.
-She is the only Certified Family Law Specialist in San Diego with an MBA and CPA.
+If you have any questions or would like to hire an attorney for your divorce, contact Bickford Blado & Botros in Del Mar, Carmel Valley, North County and San Diego.
+Nancy J. Bickford is the only Certified Family Law Specialist in San Diego with an MBA and CPA.
 She is dedicated to addressing divorce needs in a positive, collaborative manner that resolves conflict, avoids court intervention whenever possible, and helps families restructure their relationships to benefit all members during and after the divorce process.
 Call 858-793-8884 to make an appointment today.